Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 49-point total in four of nine games this season.
+- Buffalo and its opponents have combined to score more than 50 points in four of nine games this season.

-- The two teams combine to average 57.9 points per game, 8.9 more than the total in this contest.
+- The combined points per game average of the two teams, 57.9, is 7.9 points greater than Sunday's over/under.

-- This contest's total is 11.0 points above the 38 these two squads combine to surrender per game this season.
+- This contest's total is 12.0 points greater than the 38 these two squads combine to surrender per game this season.

-- Bills games this season feature an average total of 49.3 points, a number 0.3 points higher than Sunday's over/under.
+- Bills games have an average total of 49.3 points this season, 0.7 fewer than Sunday's over/under.

-- The 46.5 PPG average total in Colts games this season is 2.5 points fewer than this game's over/under.
+- In 2020, games involving the Colts have averaged a total of 46.5 points, 3.5 fewer than this game's set over/under.

 Bills stats and trends